serving the muslim community

-When I first began looking for a therapist, the only therapists that were Muslim were not in Austin.
-I chose a therapist based on my insurance and based on their website.
+Let me begin with a quick story.
+When I first began looking for a therapist, there were no Muslim therapists where I lived.
+So I chose a therapist based on my insurance and based on their website.
 That was great, the therapist was wonderful, warm and professional.
 I was happy to have found a therapist that matched with me, however, there was always something missing.
 There was always a gap when it came to understanding my religious beliefs and values and my cultural background.
 Sure I would explain things to her and she was open to learning, however, that knowing that comes from within wasn’t there.

 So why am I sharing this story with you?

 Well I want it to be different for you.
 I am a born and raised Muslim.
 As a Muslim therapist, I understand where you are coming from.
 I know what it’s like to live in a Muslim family and to grow up with certain cultural expectations.
 Of course you are unique and your experience is an individual experience and I cannot have experienced everything that different Muslims will experience coming from all over the world.
 What I can offer you is an understanding and connection that is deeper than just knowing superficially.
 I have grown up with things that Muslims go through.
 As an Indian, I am familiar with the desi cultural expectations and things unique to us.
 Marrying an Arab man has exposed me to the Iraqi culture and the nuances that they live with.

 I came to the US when I was 11, so I’ve lived the FOB (fresh off the boat) life.
 Since more than half of my life has now been living in the US, I am very much a North American Muslim.
 I went to high school through AISD (Austin Independent School District) in Texas, I went to college at the well known University of Texas in Austin as well as Columbia University in New York City.
 I’ve even had a short stay in Dubai, UAE so I know what it’s like to live in the Emirates.